openvswitch/ovs/Documentation/tutorials/faucet.rst

 performance from this architecture is caching.
 Open vSwitch includes a multi-level cache.
 It works like this:

 1. A packet initially arrives at the datapath.
-Some datapaths (such as DPDK and the in-tree version of the OVS kernel module) have a first-level cache called the "microflow cache".
+Some datapaths, such as DPDK, have a first-level cache called the "microflow cache".
 The microflow cache is the key to performance for relatively long-lived, high packet rate flows.
 If the datapath has a microflow cache, then it consults it and, if there is a cache hit, the datapath executes the associated actions.
 Otherwise, it proceeds to step 2.